Rheumatoid arthritis (RA) is a long-term disease that leads to inflammation of the joints and surrounding tissue. It can also affect other organs.

 - Numbness, tingling, or burning in the hands and feet

 Joint destruction may occur within one to two years after the disease first appears.

-A specific blood test is available for diagnosing rheumatoid arthritis and distinguishing it from other types of arthritis.
-It is called the anti-CCP antibody test.
+Specific blood tests are available for diagnosing rheumatoid arthritis and distinguishing it from other types of arthritis.
+These tests are called "rheumatoid factor" and "anti-CCP antibody."
+Rheumatoid factor is positive in approximately 75-80 percent of patients with RA.
 Other tests that may be done include:

 - Complete blood count

 - Joint X-rays and sometimes joint ultrasound or MRI